Documentation

 Security Utilities

 • isAuthenticated() checks if a user is currently logged in.
-Spring Anonymous user is considered not authenticated.
+The Spring Anonymous user is considered not authenticated.

 • logout initiates the Spring Security logout process and redirects the user to the configured logout URL.

-Here’s an example implementation of a log-out button shown on the header of the main layout that uses the AuthenticationContext component:
+Here’s an implementation of a log-out button shown on the header of the main layout that uses the AuthenticationContext component:

 public class MainLayout extends AppLayout {